 Currently, anyone from outside Guernsey wanting to live and work must obtain a housing licence, or make use of higher-priced Open Market housing.

 The report will be considered by States members at the end of June, ahead of framing of new legislation.

-The report, "The guiding principles for the development of a population regime", makes 45 recommendations.'New regime'
+The report, "The guiding principles for the development of a population regime", makes 45 recommendations.